Cabanatuan: Expressways and Toll Roads

-Cabanatuan shall also be serviced by a future expressway once completed, the Central Luzon Link Expressway (SCTEX-TPLEX to San Jose City).
+Cabanatuan is served by the Central Luzon Link Expressway (SCTEX-TPLEX to San Jose City).
 It will shorten the usual travel time between the neighboring provinces and Cabanatuan, also stimulating the economy of the towns that the carriageway will pass through as a direct consequence.
-Central Luzon Link Expressway from Tarlac City to San Juan, Aliaga was opened early 2024.
-The temporary exit to Cabanatuan will soon open to the motorists by July 2025.
+An initial segment from Tarlac City to San Juan, Aliaga was completed in 2024.
+The temporary exit to Cabanatuan was opened in March 2026.

 The city is also the proposed terminus of the North Luzon East Expressway (NLEE), a planned expressway that will further enhance connectivity between Cabanatuan and Metro Manila via eastern Bulacan and Rizal.

 Cabanatuan Beltway

 The partially-complete major ring road system aimed at alleviating traffic congestion in the city proper of Cabanatuan.
 It consists of the following bypass roads: